 What types of teaching jobs are available during the summer?

-Perhaps you’ve just received your qualification to teach English as a foreign language, but the place you want to go?
-Unfortunately, it’s summer, and term time just isn’t for a few months yet.
-The job search doesn’t have to halt, though, with English teaching jobs in the summer providing a really excellent option.
+Perhaps you’ve just received your qualification to teach English as a foreign language, but it’s summer, and term time just isn’t for a few months yet.
+The job search doesn't have to halt, though, with English teaching jobs in the summer providing a really excellent option.

 If you’re able to, you could move abroad and acclimatise first.
 However, that’s a real luxury, and for first-time teachers, or even those with a few jobs under their belt, a total loss of income just isn’t a good idea.

 Or it could be that you want to build up some experience on a voluntary basis, to either boost your CV or to make extra sure that you’re ready for full-time employment.
 The answer to all of these quandaries is teaching English in the summer.

 Yes, summer schools, camps and language schools can hold the key, not just to ensuring you’re a more attractive candidate to employers, but also for bridging a gap between school terms.

 It’s not just for the benefit of training TEFL teachers, either.
 Almost all universities have summer teaching abroad programs.
 Many are on a voluntary basis, but paid summer jobs could also be available.
 Check with your own school, or alma mater, to see if something’s available.

 So, what’s on offer, what are the advantages and how can a TEFL teacher get involved?